 The train that runs between London and East Kent travels through the Seasalter Levels.
 At one time there was a thriving plotland community on this stretch of marshland, but in recent years the shacks, livestock and caravans have gradually disappeared, leaving only a few abandoned and burnt out shacks, wooden huts and overgrown plants, marking out what were once gardens.

-An artist's book contains interviews, excerpts from Colin Ward’s book Arcadia for All in which he examines plotland communities, together with drawings and photographs.
-A short piece of fiction written by Clio Barnard is also included, which ends with the burning of a caravan.
+Clio Barnard’s publication, Plotlands examines what implications a now defunct, makeshift and marginalised community of plotlanders have for our future, and the imaginative possibilities that are opened up by its unofficial status and invisibility.
+The artist’s book contains interviews, excerpts from Colin Ward’s book Arcadia for All (in which he examines plotland communities), together with drawings and photographs.
+A short piece of fiction written by the artist is also included, which ends with the burning of a shack.

-As dusk falls on Friday 4 July, three trains travel as usual between London and East Kent.
-On each seat of the train lies a copy of Plotlands.
-As the train passes through the Seasalter marshes, passengers will witness the ritualistic burning of a shack, re-presented as a screening.
-The burning of the shack marks the 'death' of the marshland community, and also acts as a potent symbol, explored from various angles in the book.
-The event will be viewed from the following trains:
+As dusk fell on Friday 4 July 2008, three trains traveled as usual between London and East Kent.
+On each seat of the train lay a copy of Plotlands.
+As the train passed through the Seasalter marshes, passengers witnessed the ritualistic burning of a shack, projected, in film, onto a vast screen, situated in the isolated and rural landscape.
+This marked the death of the marshland community, and also acted as a potent symbol, explored from various angles in the book.